azu/memory-note/README.md

 #### `github` backend

-You need to create GitHub Projects Board and Get yoour GitHub API Token
+You need to create GitHub Projects Board and Get your GitHub API Token

 **1. Create Project and Get Column Id**